tzeytun/solo-blackjack-game/README.md

 ## Process

 1. When you enter the site, you'll be asked to enter a name.
 This is entirely optional.
-If you choose to enter your name, it will appear alongside your balance in the balance section."
+If you choose to enter your name, it will appear alongside your balance in the balance section.

 2. I've set up 3 chips, which represent your bet amount.
 Before starting the game, you'll need to choose one of these chips.
 Once you've made your selection, you can begin the game.